1. Will breast cancer treatment affect my fertility?

 Whatever your feelings, you do not have to cope alone.
 You may find it helpful to share your thoughts with another person whose fertility has been affected by breast cancer treatment.

-- Chat to other people with breast cancer on our online Forum
+- Chat to other people with breast cancer on our online forum

-- Meet other women at one of our Younger Women Together support events
+- Meet other women at one of our Younger Women Together support events - please see below

 - Join the private Facebook group, set up by younger women with breast cancer, Younger Breast Cancer Network (YBCN).
 To access the group you’ll need a Facebook account and send a message to the group